steveloughran/formality/styleguide/styleguide.md

-The requirement to derive exceptions from `IOException` means that developers must not use Guava's `Preconditions.checkState()` check as these throw `IllegalStateException` instances.
+The requirement to derive exceptions from `IOException` means that developers SHOULD NOT use Guava's `Preconditions.checkState()` check as these throw `IllegalStateException` instances.
+That said: sometimes it is.

 ## Internationalization